‘Dancing With The Stars’ Reveals First Dances & Songs As Well As Other Big Changes For Season 29 Debut

-Dancing with the Stars has revealed Season 29’s dynamic first dances and exciting songs for the series’ debut.
-While the celebrity and pro pairings will be kept a secret until the first episode is broadcast live on ABC, fans can expect some pretty spectacular starting performances from the eclectic list of performers and their professional partners.
+Dancing with the Stars has revealed Season 29’s dynamic first dances and exciting songs for the premiere.
+While the celebrity and pro pairings will be kept a secret until the first episode is broadcast live on ABC, fans can expect some pretty spectacular starting performances from the eclectic list of contestants and their professional partners.

 According to an ABC press release, the following will be the first performances of the show’s newest season now hosted by supermodel Tyra Banks.